MangelMaxime/Nacara/docs/content/plugins/markdown/index.md

     hint: A link names a file: one beside this page, or one from the project root with a leading '/'.
 ```

 Every diagnostic carries a code, a position your editor can jump to, and a hint.
-We list none of
-them here, because the message itself is the documentation and a list would go stale.

 ## Under the hood